russellmorgan/cheers/README.md

-# This is my README
+# Cheers Everybody

+This is the phonegap source code for the Cheers Everybody app available on the Apple store.